How to Find an Electrician for EV Charger Installation

 Step 2: Where to Find Qualified Electricians

-- State licensing board — verify they're licensed and check for complaints
+- State licensing board: verify they're licensed and check for complaints

-- Google “electrician EV charger installation [your city]” — look for reviews mentioning EV chargers specifically
+- Google “electrician EV charger installation [your city]”: look for reviews mentioning EV chargers specifically

-- Ask your EV dealer — they often have referral lists (but check prices independently)
+- Ask your EV dealer: they often have referral lists (but check prices independently)

-- Nextdoor / local Facebook groups — real neighbor recommendations
+- Nextdoor / local Facebook groups: real neighbor recommendations

 Can your panel handle an EV charger?

-Find out in minutes with a professional NEC 220.82 load calculation.
-80% of homes don't need a panel upgrade — skip the $300 electrician visit.
+Find out in minutes with a professional NEC Article 220 load calculation.
+J.D.
+Power found only 28% of EV owners needed one — even though 65% were told they did (ESFI).
+Skip the $300 electrician visit.

 Step 3: What to Ask Before Hiring

-- “Are you licensed and insured?” — unlicensed work voids insurance and creates problems when selling your home.
+- “Are you licensed and insured?”
+Unlicensed work voids insurance and creates problems when selling your home.

-- “What's included in the price?” — get breaker, wire gauge, outlet type, and permit fees in writing.
+- “What's included in the price?”
+Get breaker, wire gauge, outlet type, and permit fees in writing.

-- “Do you pull the electrical permit?” — they should.
+- “Do you pull the electrical permit?”
+They should.
 If they suggest skipping the permit, find someone else.

-- “How many EV chargers have you installed?” — experience matters for clean wire routing and code compliance.
+- “How many EV chargers have you installed?”
+Experience matters for clean wire routing and code compliance.

 Should I use Qmerit or an independent electrician for EV charger installation?